-There are three blocks of memory available on the RMB166-FLI board.
-There is the on-chip 32K (internal) FLASH block of memory, there is a RAM block which may hold upto 256K of memory, and there is a ROM block which may hold up to 256K of (external) FLASH memory.
+There are three blocks of memory available on the RST166-FLI board.
+There is the on-chip 32K (internal) FLASH block of memory, there is a RAM block which may hold up to 1MB of (external) FLASH memory.

 5.1 On-Chip FLASH Memory